xingzo/xingzo.github.io/readme.md

 #### JavaScript/jQuery
-JS and jQuery were necessary to manipulate the DOM and specifically in these areas:
+JS and jQuery were necessary to manipulate the DOM and specifically in these areas

-	- Skills animation ( can be found in the about me modal( the icons fading in and out effect))
+Skills animation ( can be found in the about me modal( the icons fading in and out effect))
 	- Functions:
 			- `setInterval()`
 			- `fadeout()`
 			- `fadein()`

-	- Carousel that displays recent projects at the top of the home page
+ Carousel that displays recent projects at the top of the home page

-	- `scrollspy()` mentioned above in the nav bar
+ `scrollspy()` mentioned above in the nav bar

-	- Racer game
+	Racer game

 #### HTML/css
 	Necessary Components in every website